HaitaiNg/Education/GoRuck/README.md

 you can try using bungie cable and wrap the flag around the EMT conduit pipe.
 When I originally built this I had less than 36 hours to find a drill.
 This was my back up plan if I was unable to find a drill and commit to my original design.
--  I visited and contacted multiple hardware, lumber, plumbing, and Electrical stores in lower Manhattan in search of a drill.

 <img src="Photos/flagWTC.jpg" width=“376” height="869">

-Best of luck,
-Haitai Ng